 You can also purchase supplemental medical insurance.
 Although no one wants to focus on what could go wrong, it’s always better to be safe when traveling with small kids.
 If you’re traveling within the country, check if the hospitals nearby take your insurance.

 As the old adage goes, practice makes perfect.
 And although you can’t foresee every possible scenario that could go wrong, it’s good to have the basics down.
-Practice with your kids what they should do in an emergency.
+Help your kids prepare for emergencies by practicing what to do.
 You can advise them to seek the help of another parent with children, stay put until someone finds them, or meet you at a specific spot.

 Whatever plan you put in place, go through it with your children a few times so they remember exactly what to do when panic sets in.
 It’s also good practice to wear noticeable clothing that is easy to spot in a crowd, such as bright colors and distinct patterns.

 Young children like exploring—everything.
 And by child proofing the space where you’re staying, you can let them wander around without worrying about their safety.
-Taking preventative measures such as gating off certain areas and covering outlets drastically reduces the chance that your little ones will get hurt.
+Taking preventative measures—such as blocking off certain areas with a baby gate and covering outlets—drastically reduces the chance that your little ones will get hurt.

 Kids always find ways to pull disappearing acts.
 Luckily, with kids’ wearable tracking devices, you’ll know exactly where to find them.
 Now you can visit busy tourist attractions, crowded theme parks, and more without the constant anxiety of possibly losing your child.